Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Scrollbars & tooltips dark theme/Alternative scrollbars/Readme.md

 <h3>Scrollbars-no-transitions.uc.js</h3>
 <p>Same design as the default one from this theme, but these won't have transitions.</p>

+<h3>Scrollbars-shrink.uc.js</h3>
+<p>Same design as the default one from this theme, but this one shrinks when active, instead of getting wider.</p>

 <h3>No-scrollbars.uc.js</h3>
 <p>No scrollbars appear on-screen, but you can still scroll through pages (Just hides the scrollbars).</p>